If you have a cough and you'll be in a meeting or some other quiet place, rest assured there are quick solutions. Here's how to stop coughing attacks.

 This is for if you're in a meeting or about to go to a meeting.
 You don't have time to figure out what's going on with the cough - you just need to make it stop.
 Here are some great options:

-- Suck on a mint.
 Any type of mint candy is fine.
-Tic-Tacs, Mentos... anything!
+Tic-Tacs, Mentos... anything you happen to have!
 You would be surprised how effective this is.
-Unlike cough medicines, a mint is effective immediately, especially for a tickly cough.
+Unlike cough medicines, a mint is effective immediately, especially for a dry cough.
 There's zero wait time for the mint to kick in.
 If you need to stop a tickly cough instantly, this is your solution.

-- Cough drop.
-If you happen to have a cough drop on hand, then of course use that.
+If you happen to have a cough drop on hand, then use that.
 Its main effectiveness comes from how long-lasting it is.
-So it's not necessarily going to work better than sucking on mints for the same amount of time, it's that one cough drop generally lasts much longer than one mint.
+So it's not necessarily going to work better than sucking on mints for the same amount of time, it's that the effect of one cough drop generally lasts much longer than one mint.

-It's hard enough having a cough during the daytime, but having it continue on when you're trying to sleep is... horrible.
+It's hard enough having a cough during the daytime, but having it continue when you're trying to sleep is horrible.
 Here are some solutions for the medium term and for night time to ensure you can get more sleep:

-If in addition to your cough you have a fever, or you're coughing up mucus or blood, or you have chest pain or pain when breathing in or out, or you've had the cough for more than two weeks, then it's definitely time to see a doctor.
+Also, if in addition to any type of cough you have a fever, or you're coughing up mucus or blood, or you have chest pain or pain when breathing in or out, or you've had the cough for more than two weeks, then it's definitely time to see a doctor.
 Likewise if you literally have non stop coughing even if it's for a day or two.
 In any of these situations, your cough could be caused by a condition that requires treatment by a medical professional and/or by prescription medicine.
 Don't delay if you have any of these symptoms.

 Are you struggling to stay focused at work with your cough?
 If so, take a look at this playlist of instrumental music for concentration and productivity.